faithmawi/nhs-dev-docs/README.md

-## NHS login Developer's Docs and how to use them:
+# NHS login Developer's Docs

 A place to reference, use and contribute to.

+# A quick reference guide:

 ## Viewing documents